tpb1908/Notes/_posts/2017-08-06-Haskell-Notes.md

 > [1,2,3,4,5,6,7,8,9]
 ```

-**concatMap** is the same as first mapping a function to al ist, and then concatenating the list with `concat`
+**concatMap** is the same as first mapping a function to a list, and then concatenating the list with `concat`

 **and** takes a list of values and returns `True` only if all the values in the list are `True`